Family Law Mediation Services in Washington

 Who is mediation for?

-Mediation is not only for divorcing couples – it be used to address and resolve any legal disputes between two parties.
-It is a particularly effective tool for high conflict matters where parties cannot effectively communicate.
+Mediation is not only for divorcing couples; it addresses and resolves any legal disputes between two parties.
+It is a particularly effective tool for high-conflict matters where parties cannot effectively communicate.
 This is because mediators are neutrals with no personal stake in the outcome.
 They do not give legal advice or advocate for either party.
 As a neutral, the mediator is typically a legal professional who understands the law in the area of the controversy.
 This allows the mediator to productively focus the conversations and negotiations on the issues that matter, ultimately bringing about a resolution.
-It provides an opportunity for the parties to set their relationship conflicts aside and focus on removing the barriers to settlement.
+It allows the parties to set aside their relationship conflicts and focus on removing the barriers to settlement.

 Do we need to be represented by attorneys?